sam3d/next-plugin-websocket/README.md

 ## Features

 - **Zero configuration** - Just install the package and you're good to go
-- **Hot reloading** - Whenever an API route is modified, any sockets open for that page will be automatically disconnected
+- **Hot reloading** - Whenever an API route is modified, any open sockets will be automatically disconnected
 - **URL routing** - The connection URL will get correctly mapped to the corresponding Next.js `/api` page

 ## Compatibility